GiantSpaceRobot/tsRNAsearch/README.md

 conda enc create -f tsRNAsearch/environment.yml conda activate tsrnasearch_env
 Rscript tsRNAsearch/bin/InstallPackages.R
-#Please indicate the species you wish to analyse using the -s parameter.
-#Options are human/mouse/rat/all.
-#bash bin/setup_conda_2.sh -s all
 ```

 ### Running tsRNAsearch
-We have supplied data to test that the pipeline is functioning correctly:
+We have supplied data to ensure that the pipeline is functioning correctly.
+To run the following, make sure you are outside the tsRNAsearch directory.

 Usage: Single file analysis:
 ```